‘The Little Prince’ Is One Strange and Beautiful Broadway Show

 This production began life in Paris three years ago, and has journeyed to Dubai and Sydney since.
 In a landscape of theatrical bombast, it is a bewitching, unexpected curio.
 Its librettist and co-director Chris Mouron narrates the story from the stage as if imparting an urgent ghost story, while actors including Lionel Zalachas (the Little Prince), Aurélien Bednarek (the Aviator), and Laurisse Sulty (the Rose) enact a strange dreamworld beside and around her.

-Even after an uneven opening stretch, and even if you are not quite sure what is going on after that, it doesn’t matter.
+Even after an uneven opening half (which drags and is fairly dull), and even if you are not quite sure what is going on after that, it doesn’t matter.
 The Little Prince is a meditative experience, a bath of colors and sounds, directed and choreographed by Anne Tournié.
 The show’s shifting tableaux are best experienced as a kind of fairground for the senses, no illicit substances required.
 It is unusual to see something on a Broadway stage that is a visual treat, without overdoing the visuals—that conveys wonder but subtly.
-It feels experimental, unpolished, and ambitious, all in good ways.
+It feels experimental, unpolished, and ambitious, all in good ways, even if the action feels a little too receded and lost on the massive stage.
 (There is a constantly thrumming melancholy too, as might be expected from a fable about war—as an illuminating New Yorker article about Stacy Schiff’s biography, Saint-Exupéry, made clear.)

 The aviator crash-lands in a desert and meets the little prince, who asks that he draw a sheep, which is the kind of thing entitled royalty may ask you if you are thirsty, tired, and possibly injured in a desert.
 But this little prince has come from another planet, no bigger than a house.
 The planet is so small the little prince can rotate his chair and see the sunset 44 times in all directions.